N3woX/Request-Logger/README.md

 ## ⚠️ Warning
 This is **Version 1 (V1)** of the Request Logger, and there may be bugs or issues.

+I am not a professional developer; I am just a passionate individual trying to create something useful.
 Please **don’t hesitate to contact me** on Discord if you encounter any bugs or have suggestions for improvements.
+Your feedback is invaluable!

 Discord: **n3wox_**

+## Acknowledgments
+Special thanks to the open-source community for their contributions and to anyone who provides feedback or suggestions to improve this project.